jerrydboonstra/serverless-assistant-chat/README.md

 ### Deploy Backend

-Finally we upload the built artifact by running the following command
+Finally we build and deploy our Lambda code by running the following command

 ```sh
 make deploy-backend